-With carefully selected combinations of courses and choice of thesis work, you will be provided with a good base for research work in the biotech industry, pharmaceutical industry or within academia.
-We are committed to teach you how to make use of sound theoretical knowledge of applied problems, to be able to present projects and studies orally and in writing, and to work in project form, individually and in groups.
+With carefully selected combinations of courses and the choice of thesis topic, you get a good ground for a research work in the biotech industry, pharmaceutical industry or within academia.
+We are committed to teach you how to make use of sound theoretical knowledge of applied problems, to be able to present projects and studies orally and in writing, and to work in project form, both individually and in groups.

 As a biologist, you can also work as a teacher or science journalist.

 Career support During your whole time as a student UU Careers offers you support and guidance.
 You have the opportunity to partake in a variety of career activities and events, as well as receive individual career counselling.
 This service is free of charge for all students at Uppsala University.
 Read more about UU Careers.

 Below you will find the details about eligibility requirements, selection criteria, and tuition fee.
 For information on how to apply and what documents you need to submit, check the application guide.
 For this programme, besides the general supporting documents, you also need to submit one programme-specific document: an Application Summary Sheet (click to download the form).